Can a varicocele keep me from growing?

 Answer:

 There are pieces in your story that do not match up.
 It is hard to imagine that you have such an incompetent doctor who did not recognize the signs of a varicocele and who inappropriately made a comment about a boy’s penis size.
 I also am amazed (though less so) that a teacher inappropriately asked boys to talk about their penis size in class.
-This would be equivalent to asking girls about their breast size or to publicly discuss a person’s weight.
+This would be equivalent to asking girls about their breast size or discussing a person’s weight publicly.

 Let’s start with the epidermal cyst.
-This means you have an oil gland that is swelling up in the skin of your scrotum on the right side.
-6mm is large enough to easily see.
-Treatment can be to remove the entire oil gland, drain the oil gland, or treat it with antibiotics to reduce the swelling.
+This means you have an oil gland swelling in the skin of your scrotum on the right side.
+6mm is large enough to see easily.
+Treatment can be removing the entire oil gland, draining it, or treating it with antibiotics to reduce the swelling.
 An epidermal cyst would not affect your growth in any way.

-A varicocele is when one or more valves in the veins in your scrotum don’t work causing blood to pool.
+A varicocele is when one or more valves in the veins in your scrotum don’t work, causing blood to pool.
 The pain comes from the veins being stretched.
-The extra blood raises the temperature of the testicle on that size and can cause problems.
+The extra blood raises the testicle’s temperature on that side and can cause problems.
 The most common problem is a lack of sperm production.
-In a teenager, it can impact the growth of the testicle on that side and potentially damage the cells that produce your male hormones.
+In a teenager, it can impact the growth of the testicle on that side and potentially damage the cells that produce the male hormones.
 Usually, the other testicle makes up for the damaged testicle, though a varicocele, even on one side, can impact both testicles.
-Surgical correction of the varicocele in a teenager typically results in the testicles repairing themselves and making up for lost ground.
+Surgical varicocele correction in a teenager typically results in the testicles repairing themselves and making up for lost ground.
 This again is something that doesn’t match.
-You said the doctor indicates there was nothing they can do, yet the surgery is what is called for and there should be a good probability of returning to normal growth.
+You said the doctor indicated there was nothing they could do, yet the surgery is what is called for, and there should be a reasonable probability of returning to normal growth.
 You might not hit the maximum height you could have reached because of this pause in your growth, but unless there are other complicating factors, I would expect your growth to resume after surgery.
 For more information, see Varicocele.

-Even if the testicles are not able to repair themselves, there is the option for an endocrinologist to regulate your hormones so that you finish your development.
+Even if the testicles cannot repair themselves, there is the option for an endocrinologist to regulate your hormones so that you finish your development.
 It would be a rare case, and it would mean that you would be infertile (unable to have children), but you would still be able to have sex because that involves other glands in your body.